 The cleanse I recommend is a juice fast.
 You can pick how long you do it for and they really get amazing results.
 I also love that I can do them whenever I like and don’t feel completely crappy for 7 days—pun intended!

 I created a juice fast guide, which gives you all the details on how long to do a juice fast, what juicer to buy and also gives you enough recipes to follow through with a 7-day juice fast.
-You can grab a copy of it here.

 So, I hope these ideas help you get back on the wellness wagon (so to speak) and that you have some good tips to get you back to feeling better.